Christmas Tree Collection in Brussels: Everything You Need to Know

 - Create ornaments or centerpieces with pieces of wood.

-Environmental awareness is pushing more and more people to adopt more eco-responsible practices during the holiday season.
-Here are some initiatives and alternatives that will allow you to enjoy a sustainable Christmas while participating in protecting the environment.
+Environmental awareness is pushing more and more people to adopt more eco-friendly practices during the holiday season.
+Here are some initiatives and alternatives that will allow you to enjoy a sustainable Christmas while helping to protect the environment.

 Adopt a Potted Fir Tree